sinner-noire/pow/README.md

 WARNING!

 - This project on alpha state.
 If you see any bugs etc. create issue.
-- By to way open "Misc/Auto close launcher" feature for working well
+- By to way open "Misc/Auto close launcher" from game settings for working well

 - Credits